Have you been told that you ‘see too much’, ‘hear too much’, ‘think too much’, ‘feel too much’?

 “They said you were too much, but they never knew that you were just enough to light up the world.”

-Emotional Intensity can be expressed and experienced in different ways; for a full description, see here.
+Intensity can be expressed and experienced in different ways; for a full description of emotional intensity in particular, see here.

 You feel a constant stream of both positive and negative feelings — pain, despair, fear, excitement, love, and happiness.

-Sometimes, feelings can become so powerful and compelling that you feel out of control, although you may not be able to name them (we call that Alexithymia).
+Sometimes, feelings can become so powerful and compelling that you feel out of control, although you may also feel numb and not be able to name emotions (also known as Alexithymia)

-On the flip side, you can be flooded by joy, be deeply moved by art and beauty, and have bursts of creative insights.
+You feel that you appreciate beauty more than most, and you can be flooded by joy, be deeply moved by art and music, and have bursts of creative insights.

 In a social situation, you feel you ‘absorb’ other people’s emotions and can be overwhelmed by stimuli, noises, or information you perceive.